WenkaiCUi/Machine-Learning/Shiny_visulize_DecisionBoundary/ReadMe.txt

 This is an exercise from Machine Learning course of Andrew Ng.
 I recode the exercise in R and make it a shiny app.
+Alter the degree of polynomial and the lamda of regularized regression.
+See how the prediction accuracy and the decision boundary change.